mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 But if the method argument has a different name, the `@Param` annotation is needed to tell Spring that the value of this argument is to be injected in the named parameter in the query.

+Queries annotated to the query method take precedence over queries defined using `@NamedQuery` or named queries declared in `orm.xml` .

+Annotation-based configuration has the advantage of not needing another cofiguration file to be edited, lowering maintenance effort.

 ```java
 public interface UserRepo extends JpaRepository<User, Long> {